svala24/BoutiqueSoap/README.md

 Registered admin account as well as verified it.
 We added about us info of website.

+I (Suryarajsinh) Handed over project to my team member (Harpreet).

-Edited About us page and content.
+Edited About us page and content which was done